darkirbyy/azertype/README.md

 Little fun project, starting from openclassroom tutorial while learning js, then going deeper with a php back-end.

+## Requirements

+- PHP, at least version 8.2, with sqlite3/curl/apcu extensions.
+Don't forget to enable APCU in CLI by adding `apc.enable_cli=1` to the **php.ini** file.
+- Sqlite3.
+- Composer.

 ## Develop

-Install php (at least version 8.2, with sqlite and curl extension) and sqlite3.
 Clone the repository <https://github.com/darkirbyy/azertype.git> from GitHub.
 Go in the root directory of the project.